João F. Gomes

 Joao F. Gomes (Work In Progress).
 The Macroeconomic Implications of Corporate Income Taxes.

-Joao F. Gomes (Under Review).
+Joao F. Gomes (Forthcoming).
 Equilibrium Asset Pricing with Leverage and Default.